emiljapelt/seplin/documentation/Toplevel.md

 # Top level
-At the top level global variables, structs, routines and file interactions exist.
+At the top level global variables, structs and file interactions exist.
 Everything defined at this level is accessible from anywhere else in the file.

 ___
 ## Variable Declaration
 This declares a variable accessible to the context, in which it is declared.
+This is also how routines are declared, by assigning an anonymous routine to a variable.

-Syntactically these are exactly like usual [declarations](StatementsAndDeclarations.md#declarations), except that type inference is not currently available.
+Syntactically these are exactly like usual [declarations](StatementsAndDeclarations.md#declarations), except that type inference is not currently available, and they must start with an access modifier, which is either 'internal', 'external' or 'entry'. 'entry' can only apply to routine variables.
 <br>
 **Example**
 ```
-counter: int := 0;

-internal some_routine() {
+internal counter :int:= 0;

+external some_routine ::= <T>(v: T) {
     ...
-}
+};

+entry main ::= (i: int) {
+    ...
+};
 ```
+Internal variables are only available in the context in which it is defined.
+External variables are available in the context in which it is declared, and to other contexts.
+Entry variables are like external variables, and additionally they can be used as entrypoints to the file in which they are declared, but they cannot be generic or have structs, routines or arrays as parameters.

+By default variable are open to modification, including routine variables.
+To protect data from modification [variable modifiers](TypesAndProtection.md#protection) can be applied.
 ___
 ## File referencing
 **Syntax:** reference _file_path_ as _context_alias_ ;